nickdanis/otpedia/src/tableaux.md

 | panaapa |       | W \*\* |        | L     |

 </div>

+In <lref>, the violation marks are shown explicitly as in a plain VT.
+The winner, or optimum, is now in the first row.
+Each subsequent row (labeled by lowercase letters) is a comparison between that losing candidate and the winning candidate in the first row.
+A hybrid CT thus shows explicit violation marks *and* clear ranking information, making it a very informative way to present the analysis.

 In this guide, I will show VTs using arrows and either numerals or asterists, and hybrid CTs with numerals.
 This closely (but not exactly) follows the conventions in {{#cite McCarthy2008}}.